jonathanfrosty/genetic-driving/README.md

 This process of evolution repeats through many generations of populations, each time producing better and better driving agents that can navigate further around the course.
 Below is a brief depiction of this learning process at work, with a population size of 500 agents:

 # Initial Population
 Initially, the population of driving agents all have random vectors in their movesets, and so randomly move through the course until inevitably crashing.
-Those agents that happen to pass through the most checkpoints are most likely picked for evolution purposes, in the hopes that more agents in the next popoulation will have similar-enough attributes to follow similar paths.
+Those agents that happen to pass through the most checkpoints are most likely picked for evolution purposes, in the hopes that more agents in the next population will have similar-enough attributes to follow similar paths.

 ![alt text](./resources/initial_population.PNG)